 Hot foods: spicy and temperature

-It was found that coffee, and other hot (temperature hot!) and spicy foods can trigger a thermoregulatory reflex that dilates blood vessels, increasing flushing of facial skin and causes rosacea flares.
+It was found that coffee, and other hot (temperature hot!) and spicy foods can trigger a thermoregulatory reflex that dilates blood vessels, increasing the flushing of facial skin and causes rosacea flares.
 It is recommended to swap hot coffee and tea with iced drinks since it was the temperature and not the caffeine that seems to cause rosacea flares.

 Foods that contain histamines can also trigger rosacea.
 Histamines are natural chemical compounds that induce inflammation by increasing vasodilation.
 Rosacea is an inflammatory disease, so avoiding inflammatory foods may help to avoid flare-up or reduce symptoms.
 Foods that have high histamine content include alcoholic beverages, pickled or canned foods, smoked meat products, shellfish, and nuts.